coveooss/terragrunt/README.md

-    commands  = [list of commands]  # optional (default use name as the command) os        = [list of os]        # optional (default run on all os, os name are those supported by go, i.e. linux, darwin, windows) use_state = true or false       # optional (default = true) }
+    commands  = [list of commands]  # optional (default use name as the command) os        = [list of os]        # optional (default run on all os, os name are those supported by go, i.e. linux, darwin, windows) use_state = true or false       # optional (default = true) act_as    = "command"           # optional (default = empty, instructs to consider this extra command and its aliases as another command regarding extra_parameters evaluation)
+  }
 }
 ```